Let’s get started with this “easy pentatonic link.”

 The pentatonic scale is the most useful tool you can use when starting out improvising and learning to play without the burden of sheet music.
 Please leave your comments below if you have anything you would like to add or ask.
 Feel free to share this post with others that may be interested.
 More resources below..

-If you want to learn how to use your ear to play things that you hear on recordings, I recommend you take my Pentatonic Foundation Course.
+I also recommend you take my Pentatonic Foundation Course if you want to learn how to use your ear to play things that you hear on recordings.
 You can also sign up for my free PSBE (play sax by ear) Crash Course.

 If you are interested in learning how to use the pentatonic scale in improvised solos I invite you to check out my Pentatonic Patterns of Improvisation ebook & backing tracks.